 Bion Biao | Seiyu: Takeshi Kusao

-Rin Juken Akugata
+Rin Juken Akugata note

 - A Pupil of Mine Until He Turned to Evil: He trained with Gou under Shafu, but Gekijyuken didn't satisfy his desire for power.

 - Badass Cape

 - Bare-Fisted Monk